 The First E-mail Message of Ray Tomlinson

 No doubt, there were other people, who developed similar programs before Tomlinson.
-SDC’s Q32 operating system had an inter-user messages (the DIAL, LINK and JOIN commands) as early as in 1963.
+SDC’s Q32 operating system had inter-user messages (the DIAL, LINK, and JOIN commands) as early as 1963.

 Tomlinson started his work on the ARPANET, developing the Network Control Protocol (NCP), the predecessor of TCP/IP, for a time-sharing system called TENEX, as well as network programs, such as an experimental file transfer program (called CPYNET).

-Tomlinson hit on the idea to merge an intra-machine message program with another program developed for transferring files among the remote ARPANET computers.
+Tomlinson hit on the idea of merging an intra-machine message program with another program developed for transferring files among the remote ARPANET computers.

 In contrast, SNDMSG sent messages to named individuals (computer users), but only working on the same computer.
 Tomlinson decided to improve it, in order to send messages to users at remote computers also.